ckormanyos/real-time-cpp/examples/readme.md

 This example exhibits object oriented polymorphism in essentially the same way as in example chapter04_04.
-In example chapter04_04a, however, we use base class references instead of base class pointers stored in an `std::array` in order to utilitze object oriented polymorphism.
+In example chapter04_04a, however, we use base class references instead of base class pointers stored in an `std::array` in order to utilize object oriented polymorphism.

 Example ![chapter06_01](https://github.com/ckormanyos/real-time-cpp/tree/master/examples/chapter06_01) A CRC Benchmark.\
 This example illustrates certain optimization techniques through the calculation